 A meteorological buoy was instrumented to calculate air-sea fluxes of momentum and sensible & latent heat in real time.
 It has been lovingly dubbed "IRGIE", shorthand for the IRGASON (infrared gas analyzer + sonic anemometer) that serves as the workhorse for the turbulent velocity, temperature, and humidity measurements required to compute these fluxes.
+As of Summer 2025, the buoy is now equipped with a Nortek Signature1000, enabling observations of the vertical profile of current.

 wind speed (3 m anemometer height)